Emergency Medical Technician - Paramedic

 After completing this program, you can build upon your education by completing WITC's Paramedic Technician associate degree.
 WITC offers university transfer agreements so you can obtain your bachelor's degree and beyond.

-Students who successfully complete the program are eligible to take the National Registry of EMT’s written and practical examinations for paramedic level of certification.
+Students who successfully complete the program, with a grade point of 2.0 or better in all required courses, will be eligible to take the National Registry of EMT's cognitive and psychomotor examinations for paramedic level of certification.

 The program consists of classroom lectures, practical skills labs, laboratory simulations, and hospital and pre-hospital clinical experiences.
-Additional certifications in Advanced Cardiac Life Support, Pre-Hospital Trauma Life Support, and Pediatric Advanced Life Support are offered, as well as neonatal advanced life support competencies.
+Additional certifications in Advanced Cardiac Life Support and Pediatric Advanced Life Support are offered, as well as neonatal advanced life support competencies.

 You could take this first and get a credential.

 This is the program you’re looking at.

 You can continue your education to obtain an bachelor's degree.

 Admissions and Tuition